5 Dental Milestones for Children

 5. Wisdom Teeth Removal

 When growing in, wisdom teeth can cause pain and discomfort, but they can also crowd your mouth, causing your other teeth to shift and possibly overlap.
-These are the main reason that dentists recommend getting them removed (aside from the fact that modern dentists deem them unnecessary).
+These are the main reasons that dentists recommend getting them removed (aside from the fact that modern dentists deem them unnecessary).
 Another reason is that if a wisdom tooth doesn’t fully erupt from the gums, it can cause pericoronitis – a bacterial infection of the gums.

 Schedule Appointment